What is Omni Channel Marketing?

 The most quoted success stories are related to Starbucks, Denny’s, Taco, Virgin Air, Disney, Oasis, Bank of America among others.
 Denny’s, the leading US food outlet, used location-based advertising using the mobile numbers in its customer database.
 Most of the mobile activity takes place outside the home and Denny roped in its Ad firm xAd to launch location-based campaigns.
 Offers were sent to customers who passed by its outlets resulting in increased store visits.
 The fact that the customers of Denny’s were young, upmarket diners also helped in the initiative.

 Disney offers a holistic experience beginning with its mobile-responsive website.
 Those who have booked a trip can use the My Disney Experiences app to plan the entire trip.
 It includes getting Fast Pass, find the attractions in the park.
 Its Magic Band program is a multi-utility app that serves as a hotel room key, device for photo storage, it can be used to order food and integrated with Fast Pass.
 Starbucks reward app lets customers avail rewards in any of its stores, it can be checked and reloaded via website, instore, or on the app.
-Real-time updating happens across all channel s when there is a change in profile or to the card.
+Real-time updating happens across all channel s when there is a change in the profile or to the card.

 7. Get internal support and sponsorship

-In the medium to large organizations, omnichannel requires considerable investment compared to single or multiple channel marketing.
+In medium to large organizations, omnichannel requires considerable investment compared to single or multiple channel marketing.
 Therefore, it is essential to get boardroom support for the initiative.
 CEO and directors may have to be shown a business case with a possible return on investment (ROI) perspective to garner support.
 With executive sponsorship or support, it may not be feasible to go ahead with the program.

 8. The need for a unified marketing platform